 - 28-03.
 The Committee's obligation for tuition reimbursement to teachers eligible under 28-02 is limited per contract year.
 Effective July 1, 2017 the limit shall be seventy thousand dollars (\$70,000.00); effective July 1, 2018 the limit shall be seventy-five thousand dollars (\$75,000.00) per contract year.
-Forty percent (40%) of the total allocation shall be reserved for Summer Term II commencing in July, and twenty-five percent (25%) of the total allocation shall be reserved for both the fall term (August through December) and the spring term (January through June).
-The remaining ten percent (10%) shall be reserved for Summer Term I (May- June). - 28-04.
+Forty percent (40%) of the total allocation shall be reserved for Summer Term II (July through August), and twenty-five percent (25%) of the total allocation shall be reserved for both the fall term (August through December) and the spring term (January through June).
+The remaining ten percent (10%) shall be reserved for Summer Term I (May through June). - 28-04.
 Any portion of the maximum amount of the fund for tuition reimbursement not spent previously or encumbered for use in the summer session by June 1, shall be used by the Committee for funding in-service training programs created by the Chelmsford Public Schools during the summer, or for courses, institutes, workshops or programs offered under other auspices but considered by the School Committee to be of particular value to the Chelmsford School System. - 28-05.
-In order to receive reimbursement for approved course work taken, an employee must request reimbursement for summer courses by October 1 of the year in which the work was completed; March 15 for the previous fall's course work and July 1 for spring course work, or within thirty (30) days of receipt of grades. - 28-06.
-Those who have been laid off and while they remain on the recall list shall be entitled to seventy-five percent (75%) reimbursement of courses necessary to be recertified or rehired under the terms and limitations of Article 28-02.
+In order to receive reimbursement for approved course work taken, an employee must request reimbursement for Summer Term I courses by August 1 of the year in which the work was completed, Summer Term II courses by October 1 of the year in which the work was completed; March 15 for the previous fall's course work and July 1 for spring course work.